-Lemon Sheet Cake is light, fluffy party-sized cake full of lemony flavor in every bite.
-Easy homemade cake with lemon cream cheese frosting in an hour!
+Lemon Sheet Cake is a light, fluffy party-sized cake full of lemony flavor in every bite.
+It’s the perfect, refreshing dessert for summer!

-Sheet Cakes like Banana Sheet Cake are some of the best and easiest Cake Recipes for a party or a potluck.
+Sheet Cakes like Banana Sheet Cake and Chocolate Sheet Cake are some of the best and easiest Cake Recipes for a party or a potluck.
 These large single layer cakes are baked and frosted in the same pan, perfect for an on-the-go dessert.

 You can make a Lemon Sheet Cake for a weeknight dessert or bring it to your next potluck.
 One of the best things about this kind of cake is you prepare it in one bowl and one baking dish.
-You can store Lemon Sheet Cake in the pan too, so talk about minimal dishes!
+You can store it in the pan too, so talk about minimal dishes!
 That’s the best kind of dessert for busy nights or last minute events.

 Ingredients